Surumon/AXC-Update/README.md

 AX-Classic Repack & Required Files : https://www.dropbox.com/sh/92pruwf30u4h08o/AACrjf1pQHIuL2Xthr1oOxJTa?dl=0

-If you are installing AX-Classic Repack for the first time, you require the following map files in order to actually utilize the server (otherwise your players will be unable to attack enemies).
+Server hosts - You need the map files!
+This is non-negotiable, failure to install the server correctly will result in players who cannot interact with the world.

 ======

 #Installation Instructions

-#Client Only:
+<h2>Client Only:</h2>
 1. Install EQ Titanium.
 2. If you want to support more than one install of EverQuest Emu - Copy the Titanium Directory to a new destination.
 Rename this directory to something easy to remember, like AXCemu.
 3. Download the following files from DropBox (link above) : AxLauncher.7z [required], classice.zip [required], and client_mapsc.zip [optional]